 At The Center for U.S. Rural Cultures Studies, we focus on understanding norms in the variety of rural cultures embodied by 60 million people in the United States.
 We seek to understand what’s normal in rural America.
 We work quietly–immersed in the field–to first understand each rural culture.
 Our research is designed to remain quiet, in the field, and focused on describing actual conditions.
-Our creative, and educational projects–which grow out of our field research findings–show how human well-being supports the agency necessary for democratic norms, how change is possible, and how each person can help create healthy social soil.
+Our creative, and educational projects–which grow out of our field research findings–show how power moves and how human well-being supports the agency necessary for democratic norms, how change is possible, and how each person can help create healthy social soil.

 We also avoid one-factor analysis (race, ethnicity, class, gender, sexual orientation, species); our attention is drawn to relations, which always already connect those factors.
 Indeed, those crucial factors are functions of power relations.
 Our research guides production of accessible cultural knowledge, creative products, and change tools to support rural populations in self-understanding and self-directed healthy change, while facilitating understanding between rural and non-rural populations.
-Ultimately, our research drives creation of simple, direct, and functional sense-making tools, which all concerned U.S. citizens urgently need to navigate, challenge, and change non-democratic power relations.
+Ultimately, our research drives creation of simple, direct, and functional sense-making tools, which all concerned U.S. citizens urgently need to navigate, challenge, and change everyday authoritarian power relations.

 The Center’s work to embody, model, and encourage democratic (power-sharing) relations in U.S. rural communities and beyond has long-term potential to change cultures at the relational level.
 There is currently no other academic, business, religious, political, or nonprofit research program or cultural work effort of this kind underway in the United States.